tchx84/Gameeky/docs/basics/en/index.md

 ## LOGO-like code

 Having support for cooperative game play opens the door for cooperators that can be controlled with code.
-To achieve this, Gameeky provides a small library that enables learners to control a single Entity using Python, in a LOGO-like experience.
+To achieve this, Gameeky provides a small library that enables users to control a single Entity using Python, in a LOGO-like experience.

 ### Workflow